Acupuncture is a powerful and versatile therapy.

-Moxabustion is the burning of an herb call mugwort, ai ye in Chinese, close to specific acupuncture points or on the needle itself.
+Moxibustion is the burning of an herb call mugwort close to specific acupuncture points or on the needle itself.
 It is used to warm and add energy to the acupuncture point.
 It also is good for moving stagnation.

-Often gua sha will break the blood vessels below the skin causing a bruise.
+Gua sha will break the blood vessels below the skin causing a bruise.
+On the face it is done lightly and does not bruise.
 In Chinese medicine we say this breaks blood stagnation and releases heat.
 Interestingly, if there is not too much heat present, or there is no blood stagnation, it does not create a bruise.